-77-929 CA/O was contacted by the father of an inmate at IMR indicating that his son had been locked up for allegedly throwing pop cans off the galleries at ISP and endangering the safety of correctional employees.
-CA/O reviewed the matter and determined that there was a question as to whether or not this inmate was involved at all.
-A polygraph test was administered which exonerated him completely and he was released from administrative segregation.
+77-929 CA/O was contacted by the father of an inmate at IMR indicating that his son had been locked up for allegedly throwing correctional employees.
+CA/O reviewed the matter and determined involved at all.
+A polygraph test was administered which exonsegregation.

 77-957 An inmate at IWR received a disciplinary report for posession of marijuana.
-She indicated that she had not received her due process rights.
-CA/O found this to be untrue.
-CA/O also noted during the course of inquiry that this inmate was diabetic and not properly adjusted to her therapy and this appeared to be affecting her physical and mental health.
-CA/O asked that she be seen by a physician and placed back on the restricted diabetic diet as soon as possible.
-The initial complaint was found to be without merit but corrective action was taken as a result of our overall examination of the situation.
+She indicated that she had not received noted during the course of inquiry that this inmate was diabetic and not properly adjusted to her therapy and this appeared to be seen by a physician and placed back on the restricted diabetic diet merit but corrective action was taken as a result of our overall examination of the situation.